MicrosoftDocs/windows-dev-docs/hub/powertoys/file-explorer.md

 ## Enable PowerToys Thumbnail Previews

 > [!NOTE]
-> A reboot might be required after enabling the thumbnail previewer for the settings to take effect.
+> A reboot may be required after enabling the thumbnail previewer for the settings to take effect.
 > Thumbnails might not appear on paths managed by cloud storage solutions like OneDrive, since these solutions may get their thumbnails from the cloud instead of generating them locally.
 Showing thumbnails is a built-in Windows feature.
 For thumbnail preview, PowerToys adds multiple extensions: SVG, PDF, G-code and STL.